openlayers/workshop/doc/en/basics/map.md

 ### Viewing the Map

 Now our application is ready for testing.
-Let's open the working map in a web browser: {{ book.workshopUrl }}/.
+Let's open the working map in a web browser: {{book.workshopUrl}}/.
 This is how it should look:

 ![A map of the world](map.png)